Should you really fly on Sustainable Aviation Fuel (SAF)?

 Isn’t SAF the responsibility of airlines?

 While it’s true that airlines and governments have obligations to reduce emissions, their goals are often longer-term and relatively modest compared to what is needed to limit global warming effectively.
-SAF use mandates are typically 2%, and leading large airlines are committed to using just 10–15% SAF, but only by 2030, while many smaller airlines don’t have SAF targets.
-These targets represent a good start but leave a lot of room for additional action..
+SAF-use mandates are typically in the range of 1%-3.6% (as of 2026), and leading large airlines are committed to using just 10–15% SAF by 2030, while many smaller airlines don’t have SAF targets.
+These targets represent a good start but leave a lot of room for additional action.

-The reality is that the transition to SAF is costly and complex, requiring substantial industry investment and innovation.
-Global SAF use today is still below 2%.
+Another reality is that the transition to SAF is costly and complex, requiring substantial industry investment and innovation.
+Global SAF-use today is still below 1%.
 By purchasing SAF as an individual, you would add to the efforts already underway and accelerate this energy transformation in aviation.
-So rather than shifting blame and responsibly to the airlines, you could choose to do your share.
-Every additional SAF purchase supports additional SAF usage and production capacity, leading to additional positive climate impact.
+So rather than shifting blame and responsibly to the airlines, you could take responsibility in cleaning up your own emissions by buying SAF (credits).

 Why not just plant a tree instead?

 Offsets also do not reduce emissions within the aviation sector itself.
-They essentially move the responsibility to other sectors, without addressing the core problem of aviation.
-Alternatively SAF contributes directly to a tangible and direct reduction in aviation’s environmental impact.
+They essentially move the responsibility to other sectors, without encouraging an energy transition in aviation itself.
+SAF is really the only honest solution here, as it contributes directly to a tangible and direct reduction in aviation’s environmental impact.

-Carbon removal projects, like direct air capture, also plays an essential role in addressing climate change.
-However, this does not actually prevent or reduce emissions from flying; instead, CCS remove CO₂ from the atmosphere after the fact.
+Carbon removal projects (also referred to as CCS), like direct air capture, could also play a role in addressing climate change.
+This is a relatively new technology that hasn't reached much scale yet.
+More importantly, carbon capture not actually prevent or reduce emissions from flying; instead, CCS remove CO₂ from the atmosphere after the emission have happened.
 While carbon removal has its place in the overall climate solution, it is a complementary approach, not a substitute for direct emission reductions.
 To build a truly sustainable future in aviation, we need to prioritize avoiding and reducing emissions first - this is exactly what SAF achieves by replacing fossil fuels with a renewable alternative.

 Making a real impact today